 Calls to reform the law surged in 2018 after the case of Owens v Owens.
 In this widely publicised case, the Supreme Court ruled during an appeal that Mrs Owens could not divorce her husband until a period of five years had elapsed.
 Mrs Owens and her husband had been living separate lives since 2015.
 She made 27 allegations about how her husband had treated her; but her husband disagreed and denied the allegations, thus preventing the divorce going ahead until the required period of five years estrangement (under current law) had passed.

 “No fault divorce’ was introduced in Scotland in 2006.
-The new law is due to come into force in England and Wales in April 2022.
+The new law came into force in England and Wales in April 2022.

 Chronology of "no fault divorce" - coverage by Silk Family Law

 - 31.03.22 Are divorces getting nastier?
 (Blog - Post-pandemic divorce trends in the lead up to legislative change)